 Like when we're making plans.
 A couple of months ago, Ta-Nehisi, our other buddy, Rick, and I were supposed to meet for Sunday brunch at our old West Side haunt, The Half King.
 The Half King is a pub, not a dive, a respectable pub with good service, good beer, and decent food.
 The morning of the scheduled meeting, he texted to ask if we can meet at the swanky Hotel Marlton instead.
 His explanation?
 "I'm becoming that dude."

-Rick was understanding.
+Rick [a mutual friend] was understanding.
 He joked that since eating in Paris, everything back home must taste like dog food.
 Ta-Nehisi's response?
 "It's close."

 The Drumming/Coates case, however, is not a case of an asymmetric friendship in the relevant sense.
 It is rather a case in which the bond could not survive one friend’s stardom.
 Just why great inequalities may lead to the dissolution of even very close relationships is an issue that deserves a separate discussion.
 Asymmetric friendships in the sense that interests me here involve cases in which only one partner has something to offer that the other wants.
 So on one side, the relationship is based on a largely misguided sense of duty, or on pity, or worse—on a tendency to compare oneself to one's friend and come ahead.